-I am a Research Assistant Professor in the Electrical and Computer Engineering department at Boston University 🏯.
+I was a Research Assistant Professor in the Electrical and Computer Engineering department at Boston University 🏯.

 I work on developing algorithms and software tools for synthetic bioengineering 🔬.

 ♞ 8 Saint Mary's St. PHO 514 Boston, MA

 |🗁 Current projects||➜||NSF Expedition in Programming Biology | Puppeteer | Pigeon | Finch | Recombinase computing | READ|